ambv/zzyzx/README.rst

 * also update the creation and modification date in the Markdown export
 * allow customization of the Markdown export file extensions
+* allow exporting folder-based hashtags (for example for use with Bear editor)

 2016.6.0
 ~~~~~~~~